Test-time reward-guided alignment of language models by importance sampling on pre-logit space: Introduction

 In this paper, we propose a new test-time alignment inspired by sampling-based control methods without a training process.
 Traditional optimal control theory can optimize input trajectories without any training process by solving differential equations such as the Pontryagin’s maximum principle.
 However, these methods are not applicable to LLM alignment because LLMs are nonlinear, complicated and large-scale systems~\citep{chen2024pid}.
 For such systems, sampling-based model predictive control has been advanced by leveraging the parallel computing capabilities of GPUs~\citep{williams2018information,williams2017model}.
-Therefore, we adopt this optimal control technique in the LLM alignment by incorporating adaptive importance sampling.
-First, we formalize LLM alignment as a stochastic control problem where the control input is a stochastic perturbation on pre-logits, which are outputs of the penultimate layer of the LLM.
-In our formulation, the perturbation follows a Gaussian distribution.
-According to this, the distribution of pre-logit sequences also becomes a Gaussian distribution and can be written by the closed form, unlike token sequence distributions.
-Next, we derive the optimal distribution through the free energy that bounds this problem.
-Since this distribution is intractable, we approximate it by using importance sampling where the weighting function can be easily computed thanks to the Gaussian assumption.
-We iteratively update the proposal distribution via adaptive importance sampling~\citep{kloek1978bayesian,cappe2004population,bugallo2017adaptive} because na\"ive importance sampling can require a large number of effective samples due to the vast pre-logit sequence space.
+Therefore, we adopt a sampling-based optimal control for LLM alignment by operating in the continuous pre-logit trajectory space.
+First, we formulate test-time alignment as a KL-constrained stochastic control problem over pre-logit trajectories.
+This formulation yields a reward-tilted optimal distribution through the certain free-energy.
+Though this optimal distribution provides an ideal target for alignment, this optimal distribution is intractable because it depends on the reward of generated responses and its normalization constant cannot be computed directly.
+To obtain a practical training-free algorithm, we introduce a tractable Gaussian proposal family over pre-logit perturbation trajectories and approximate the optimal distribution by importance sampling.
+This choice enables closed-form density ratios and weighting functions while preserving the ability to actively explore high-reward responses.
+The mean of the Gaussian proposal converges to the first moment of the optimal distribution via importance sampling.
+We iteratively update this mean by adaptive importance sampling~\citep{kloek1978bayesian,cappe2004population,bugallo2017adaptive} because na\"ive importance sampling can require a large number of effective samples due to the vast pre-logit sequence space.
 Therefore, our method is called adaptive importance sampling on pre-logits (AISP, \rfig{Fig:illust}).
-After explanation of AISP, we discuss the connection between the Gaussian assumption and the last softmax layer in neural networks.
+After explanation of AISP, we discuss why a Gaussian proposal is a practical choice in pre-logit space, including its connection to the last softmax layer.
 Additionally, we reveal that AISP becomes equivalent to BoN with the specific sampling strategy in the limit of a hyperparameter.
 Experiments demonstrate that AISP increases reward values faster than BoN in terms of the number of used generated samples.
 Additionally, AISP also outperforms RE-Control even though it does not require training dataset collection in advance.
 Since AISP requires fewer samples than BoN, we also evaluate Batched AISP, which simultaneously handles multiple prompts with small samples, and confirm that Batched AISP can outperform BoN under the same iterations.